Policy and Public Affairs at the RCSLT

 The Communication Access Symbol has been developed to identify businesses and organisations whose staff have undergone training to help them to better support the needs of people with communication difficulties.

-Businesses and organisations whose staff have taken the training will be accredited as communication accessible and can then display the Communication Access Symbol.
+Businesses and organisations whose staff have taken the training will be accredited as communication accessible and will be permitted to display the Communication Access Symbol.

 Anyone can sign up to Communication Access UK and complete the free training, from corporate businesses and large organisations to local shops and individuals.